Long Eaton Stadium: Greyhound racing

+After 1928 the original ground was demolished, making way initially for a Greyhound racing track.
+The new stadium was constructed by F. Perks and Son of Long Eaton and had seven wooden grandstands, although most were destroyed by fire in 1948.

 The 10,000 capacity stadium opened under the banner of the National Greyhound Racing Club (NGRC) on 7 April 1928.
 The first race was over 525 yards and was won by Lady Jazz, a 50-1 shot in a time of 31.70secs.
 Regular race meetings were initially held every Monday, Wednesday and Saturday evening.

 The racing was conducted under NGRC rules right up until 1948 when a fire devastated the main stand and caused major damage to some of the other stands.
 Long Eaton Stadium Ltd were left with a large repair bill with the funds coming from tote retention.
 The totalisator turnover for the 1947 and 1948 had been £638,438 and £620,780.

 The track became independent (unaffiliated to a governing body) for the majority of its existence after 1948 except for two short spells in later years.
 During the independent years racing was held on Monday and Friday nights at 7.30pm.
 The track circumference was 460 yards with distances of 300, 510, 525 & 760 yards.
 The stadium facilities included two glass fronted stands, two bars and two refreshment rooms making it one of the better 'flapping' (nickname for independents) tracks in England.
 The premier race at the track was the Charity Trophy run in June and this was replaced by the Long Eaton Derby over 485 metres.
 It was described as a good grass galloping track and had a watering system installed.
 Additionally there were six track bookmakers and kennels for 56 greyhounds.

 In 1978 the track was added to the Northern Sports portfolio which included Ramsgate Stadium and Doncaster Greyhound Track.
 Oxford Stadium followed in 1978.
-Under the parent company Hawkins of Harrow the Managing Director David Hawkins invested large sums of money into Ramsgate and Oxford but Long Eaton and Doncaster did not receive the same investment.
-NGRC rules were introduced again but only until January 1980.
-Hawkins decided to lease the track to a Mr Keith Barber, a stock car racing promoter and former lease holder of the track.
+Under the parent company Hawkins of Harrow, the Managing Director David Hawkins invested large sums of money into Ramsgate and Oxford but Long Eaton and Doncaster ultimately did not receive the same investment.
+NGRC rules (under the permit scheme) were introduced again but only until January 1980.
+Hawkins leased the track to stock car racing promoter Keith Barber, a former lease holder of the track.

+Speedway

+In 1929, a cinder track was laid inside the greyhound track to cater for speedway.
+The idea was to enter a Long Eaton speedway team into the English league, although when initial races attracted only modest crowds, it was decided not to enter a team.
+Speedway reappeared, with Long Eaton Archers joining the National League Division Three in 1951.
+Speedway continued at the venue until 1997, with the home team name being changed a number of times to the Rangers, Nottingham Outlaws and lastly the Invaders, with the Invaders winning the National League title in 1984.